 Today is April 22 and the Navigate the Chaos question to consider is “how often do you overcome adversity?”
-It would be nearly impossible to find someone who navigated the chaos and who did not have to overcome adversity.
+It would be nearly impossible to find someone who leveraged their mind, body, and spirit to navigate the chaos who did not have to overcome some degree of adversity.
 Achieving anything in life is synonymous with overcoming adversity.
-This is important to remember as you pursue one goal after another.
+This is important to remember as you work on translating one dream after another into reality.
 Come across a roadblock?
 Need to jump over a hurdle?
 Figuring out a way around an obstacle?
+Deciding on how deep to develop a relationship?
 Welcome to the club.

-“When I started out 35 years ago I saw a quote from Phyllis Whitney: ‘There has never been an easy time to sell a book.’
+As Macomber recalled in an interview: “When I started out 35 years ago, I saw a quote from Phyllis Whitney: ‘There has never been an easy time to sell a book.’
 I wanted this more than I ever wanted anything in my life.
 I got rejected so fast, my manuscripts would hit me in the back of the head on my way back from the post office.”

 But Macomber never gave up.
 “It has a lot to do with stubbornness and desire,” she said, adding that she similarly trained herself to run despite a lack of athletic ability.
 In both cases, “It was making myself stick to it until I could do it.
 It got to the point where it didn’t hurt anymore.”
 As French-German theologian Albert Schweitzer noted “one who gains strength by overcoming obstacles possesses the only strength which one can overcome adversity.”
 Like Macomber, musician Rick Allen learned how to overcome adversity while navigating the chaos.